jaydenlin/node-async-require-loader/README.md

 ### Basic Usage

 Fetch the remote contnets (node module) by http GET and build codes in webpack.

-`.ajs` extention is only for the loader to recognize the file.
+* Intsall this module
 ```
 npm install --save node-async-require-loader
 ```

 * Use directly in the js file.
 (Not recommed)
 ```js
 require("node-async-require-loader!remote-content.ajs");